-Bears can often be located along riparian corridors that contain a large number of berryproducing shrubs, including creeping blackberries and elderberries, or along north-facing slopes with salmonberries, huckleberries, and blackberries.
-Spring permit holders should look below the snow-line on south-facing slopes that get early green-up of wild onions and other vegetation and near springs or wet areas with green aquatic vegetation.
+Bears can often be located along riparian corridors that contain many berry-producing shrubs, including blackberries and elderberries, or along north-facing slopes with salmonberries, huckleberries, and blackberries.
 During the fall, hunters will generally find bears foraging across open slopes dissected by shrubby draws early in the day.
 Also, hunters should check riparian areas that may still have berries or rose hips, and hike through them to see if there is any bear sign.
 If fresh sign is found, odds are a bear is frequenting that area.
 If hunters are patient and sit for extended periods of time watching open areas in these riparian patches and corridors, they may get a chance to harvest a bear.
 Patience is the key.

 Beginning in 2019, bear hunting season dates in District 3 were standardized to an August 1 opener running until November 15 to conform to new statewide standard opening and closing dates.
-In addition, the 2-bear harvest limit was extended statewide.
-Hunters are still only allowed one bear on their spring bear permit but can harvest an additional bear during the fall season, or 2 bears in the fall if unsuccessful during a spring hunt.
+In addition, the two-bear harvest limit was extended statewide.
+Hunters are still only allowed one bear on their spring bear permit (if/when permit hunts are available) but can harvest an additional bear during the fall season, or two bears in the fall if unsuccessful during a spring hunt.

 Figure 5.
-The number of bears harvested in each GMU during the 2011-2020 general black bear season in District 3.
+The number of bears harvested in each GMU during the 2012-2021 general black bear season in District 3.